Tyrn/wei/the-insider-en.typ

      Ashinik held the book tightly like a shepherd would  hold a  sick lamb, hunched and walked to the door.
 Bemish watched him carefully.
-It seemed that Ashinik was expecting a question  - why would he need  a  demolition manual, though why would a  manager at the construction  that uses up three kilos of TNT equivalent a week - not read this manual."
+It seemed that Ashinik was expecting a question---why would he need  a  demolition manual, though why would a  manager at the construction  that uses up three kilos of TNT equivalent a week---not read this manual."

      Ashinik pushed the door open.